charlieellington/zebra/documentation/step5-content2.md

     -   Ensure there's spacing between list items -- e.g., add `space-y-2` on the `<ul>` to give a small gap between each line, making it easier to read.

--   **Text Styling:** Keep each list item concise, ideally just a role or short descriptor.
+-   **Text Styling:** Keep each list item as provided in the content file.
 Emphasize the key nouns in each item for quick scanning.
-For example, if one item is "Early-stage startup **founders** looking to launch quickly", you might bold **founders** or the primary term (**startup founders**) within it.
-You can do this by wrapping that word in a `<span className="font-semibold">` or using `<strong>` in the JSX.
-Another approach: if each item is just 1-3 words (like "Startup founders", "SME owners", "Product managers at SMEs"), you could just render them normally (they're inherently the nouns).
-But if the provided copy includes a phrase, highlight the category word.
-This slight emphasis helps those terms stand out when scanning.
+For example, bold **Startup founders**, **Product teams with developers**, etc. You can do this by wrapping that word in a `<span className="font-semibold">` or using `<strong>` in the JSX.

 -   **Mobile Optimization:** On small screens, the list will simply be a vertical list of bullets.
 That's fine, but ensure the text wraps nicely (avoid super long items).
 On larger screens, if the list is lengthy (say more than 6 items), you might consider splitting into two columns for a balanced layout.
 You could achieve this with Tailwind's responsive column classes (e.g., `md:grid md:grid-cols-2 md:gap-x-8`) wrapping the `<li>` elements.
-However, if there are only a few items (4-5), a single column centered or left-aligned is acceptable.
+However, since there are only 5 items, a single column centered or left-aligned is acceptable.
 Align text left for readability, and consider increasing font size slightly on larger screens for better presence (e.g., `text-base md:text-lg`), while keeping it consistent with body text style.

 -   **Tailwind Typography:** Ensure the list uses the same font and color as the rest of the site text (probably the default body text color).
-If the template has the Typography plugin and a `prose` class for content, you could wrap the list in a `<div className="prose prose-lg:md">` to automatically style it.
-But that may add margins on paragraphs/lists; since we want a clean, minimal look, it might be better to style manually with utilities as above.
 The goal is a clean list that fits with the minimalist design -- no overly fancy icons or graphics, just text and simple bullets.

 3\. **Pricing -- Value-Based Pricing Summary**
 ---------------------------------------------

 In this section, we present the founder's value-based pricing approach in a concise form.
 There are no tiered plans here -- just a single summary of how pricing works, with a call-to-action link to the detailed pricing page.
+Content is in documentation/content lines 37-47.

 -   **Component & Layout:** Create a `PricingSection.tsx` component and wrap it in the standard `<section className="py-16 md:py-32">` container.
 This section should visually stand out a bit as a distinct block.
 A common approach is to use a **card-style container** within the section:

     -   Add a centered `<div>` that contains the pricing text and the link button.
-You might give this an extra class like `className="bg-[#FCF8F4] rounded-xl p-6 md:p-8 shadow-sm"` to create a light colored box (using the brand's light tan/cream color #FCF8F4 from the style guide) with padding and maybe a small shadow or border.
-This provides contrast against the white page background ("bg-[#FCF8F4]" gives a subtle paper-like tone).
+You might give this an extra class like `className="bg-[#FCF8F4] rounded-xl p-6 md:p-8 shadow-sm"` to create a light colored box (using the brand's light tan/cream color #FCF8F4) with padding and maybe a small shadow or border.
+This provides contrast against the white page background.
 Ensure the text color remains the standard body color (dark) for readability against this light background.

     -   Make this inner container responsive: perhaps width 100% on mobile and a max width (e.g. `max-w-xl`) center-aligned on larger screens, so it doesn't stretch too wide.

--   **Content:** Use the **exact pricing summary text provided by the user** (do not alter the wording, as requested).
-This is likely a short explanation of the value-based pricing philosophy or a single-plan description.
-Place it as a paragraph or a couple of paragraphs inside the card.
+-   **Content:** Use the **exact pricing summary text provided** from documentation/content lines 37-47 (do not alter the wording, as requested).
+This includes the headline, sub-copy, and the paragraph about pricing & terms.
+Place it as structured in the content file.
 If it's multiple paragraphs, keep them tight with minimal spacing -- e.g., if using `<p>` tags, add a class like `mb-4 last:mb-0` or use Tailwind's `space-y-4` on a wrapping element to control spacing.
-"Short paragraph spacing" is key for a neat look, so avoid large gaps between lines.
 The tone should remain consistent with the user's writing (since we're not modifying it), but the styling should make it easy to read.
-Perhaps center-align the text if it's very short, or left-align if it's a bit longer; center alignment can give it a distinct, highlight feel, but use your judgement based on content length.

--   **"Pricing Calculations" Link Button:** Below or alongside the text, include a call-to-action link that says **PricingCalculationsPricing Calculations**.
+-   **"Pricing Calculations" Link Button:** Below or alongside the text, include a call-to-action link that says **"Pricing Calculations"**.
 This should be a styled link that looks like a button.
-Use the same style as other buttons on the site (check the hero or any other CTA for existing classes -- likely something like `px-5 py-3 font-semibold text-white bg-gray-900 rounded` or a variant of brand color).
-If the template has a Button component, use that.
-Set this link's `href` to the Pricing page (e.g. `/pricing#calculations` if the anchor is expected, or simply `/pricing` if not).
+Use the same style as other buttons on the site.
+Set this link's `href` to `/pricing`.
 Ensure it opens the pricing page in the same tab (normal navigation, since it's an internal link).

     -   Style considerations: Because this link is within a colored card, ensure the button has sufficient contrast.
 For instance, a dark button (black or deep gray background with white text) will stand out against the light card background.
-You could also use one of the brand accent colors for the button background if that's part of the style (e.g., a purple or coral from the palette), as long as it's used consistently.
-Add a hover state if not already present (Tailwind can handle this with `hover:bg-opacity-90` etc., or the Button component may have it).

     -   Positioning: Center the button under the text (add a wrapper div with `text-center` if needed).
-Alternatively, if the text is center-aligned, the button will naturally be centered beneath.
 Give some top margin to separate it from the text (e.g. `mt-4`).

--   **Vanta Trunk Visual:** As a subtle accent, incorporate a Vanta **Trunk** background effect in this section with a "mid-level" complexity.
-We can achieve a **subtle placement** by perhaps attaching the effect to a specific container rather than the entire section background:
+-   **Abstract Image Accent:** As a subtle visual accent, incorporate one of the abstract images.
+Select an image that complements the professional nature of pricing information:

-    -   One idea: create a `<div>` with an id or class (ex: `<div id="vanta-pricing" className="absolute inset-0 ...">`) that covers part of the section or is positioned behind the card.
-For subtlety, you might constrain it to a corner or half of the section.
-For instance, position a Vanta canvas in the top-right behind the text, or as a faint background pattern for the card.
+    -   Consider using a more structured/geometric abstract image for this business-focused section

-    -   Configure the Trunk effect with the parameters given: `chaos: 1.0` and `spacing: 7`.
-These likely control the visual complexity (chaos) and branch spacing; chaos 1.0 is moderate, spacing 7 probably gives a balanced density.
-The result should be a networked organic pattern that isn't too busy.
-Use the library's API (usually something like `VANTA.TRUNK({ el: ..., backgroundColor: 0xffffff, color: 0x... , chaos: 1.0, spacing: 7, ... })`) in a `useEffect` hook to initialize on that element.
-Set a backgroundColor that matches the section (probably white or the card's off-white) so it blends subtly.
+    -   Position the image subtly (e.g., partially visible in a corner with `opacity-30`)

-    -   **Placement & z-index:** Ensure the Vanta canvas does not obscure the text.
-You might need to place it behind the content: e.g., by giving the card container `relative` positioning and the Vanta `<div>` as absolutely positioned behind (with a lower z-index).
-Alternatively, apply the effect to the section itself but tune colors so it's faint.
-Since the prompt says "placed subtly nearby", an approach is to have a small canvas area floating to the side: e.g., a square or circle off to one side with the effect inside it.
-But simplest is a background effect behind the text with low opacity.
+    -   On mobile, consider hiding the image for cleaner layout

-    -   Check on different screens that this effect doesn't hinder readability.
-If it does, consider toning down chaos further or using a lighter color for the effect lines.
+    -   Ensure the image is optimized and uses lazy loading (`loading="lazy"`)

 -   **Responsive & Contrast:** Ensure this card is responsive: on mobile, it should be full width (minus padding) and stack text and button nicely.
 On larger screens, the card can be centered with fixed max width.
-The Vanta effect, if used, might be disabled on mobile for performance (we'll address that in performance notes, but you can conditionally not initialize it if `window.innerWidth < some threshold`).
 The text should have sufficient contrast against the card background (#FCF8F4 is very light, so regular dark text is fine).
 The card itself should contrast from the page background (assuming the page is pure white, the slight tint will be visible; if not enough, you could use a border or shadow to delineate it).

 4\. **"Pain Points Solved" -- Problem/Solution Accordion**
 ---------------------------------------------------------

 This section will list common pain points that target clients face, and how the Zebra Design approach solves them.
 We'll present each as an accordion item -- likely phrased as a statement of a pain point (or question) as the title, and a brief resolution or answer as the content.
+Content is in documentation/content lines 51-65.

 -   **Component & Layout:** Create `PainPointsSection.tsx` and wrap in `<section className="py-16 md:py-32">`.
 You might include a small heading for this section as well -- e.g., `<h2>Pain Points Solved</h2>` or a short intro line like *"Common challenges I address:"* to set context.
 Style it similarly to other section titles (consistent font and size).
 Then implement an accordion for the list of pain points, similar to how we did for the Launch Process.